dapperlabs/dapper-wallet-support/DAPPER_GETTING_STARTED.md

 ### MISC

-More resources to help you when working with Dapper:
+More resources to help you understand and integrate with Dapper:

 https://dapperdocs.netlify.com/